How can I see the best scenery on the way? What buses should I take where?

 You could get the bus, cross the boarder and head to Siem Reap.
 This would take an awfully long time and is not the most comfiest way to travel.
 My suggestion would be to fly - its about an hour - from BKK to SR direct and then spend the extra time exploring around SR. Its a lovely place to base yourself and a lot to see and do.

-Bangkok Airways do a travel pass which is priced on sectors and we found this to be great value and very flexible. almost 6 years ago
+Bangkok Airways do a travel pass which is priced on sectors and we found this to be great value and very flexible. about 6 years ago

 You can take the bus all the way from Bangkok to Siem Reap.
 There is just one way to go--through Poipet / Aranyaprathet crossing and then on National Road 6 to Siem Reap.
 It is a very, very long trip.